Liverpool Community Mental Health Programme

-Public Health Liverpool and The Life Rooms have developed a pilot for a community based mental health prevention offer to support individuals and communities post COVID-19 pandemic.
+Public Health Liverpool and The Life Rooms developed a pilot for a community based mental health prevention offer to support individuals and communities post COVID-19 pandemic, which ran from February 2022 to March 2023.

-The pilot will offer help and support for all ages and will be family orientated and has been funded and shaped in partnership with Liverpool City Council Public Health Department using fixed term funds allocated to Liverpool to help manage the impacts of the COVID-19 Pandemic.
+The pilot offered help and support for all ages and was family orientated.
+Activity was funded and shaped in partnership with Liverpool City Council Public Health Department using fixed term funds allocated to Liverpool to help manage the impacts of the COVID-19 Pandemic.
 The programme will be evaluated and the findings will help inform future strategic and commissioning intentions.

-The Life Rooms will participate in the pilot by providing:
+The Life Rooms participated in the pilot by providing:

 - A peripatetic social prescribing service delivered by Pathway Advisors through drop-in appointments, phone and virtual access from community libraries and children’s centres across the city.